Skip to main content

 How to apply

-Applications for initial registered nurse registration in British Columbia
+Applications for initial registered nurse licensure in British Columbia

 Initial applications

 The application process you will follow is determined by where you received your nursing education.
-These applications are for first-time applicants only; if you previously held registered nurse (RN) registration in British Columbia, learn how to reinstate your registration.
+Select the description that best describes you for application details.
+These applications are for initial licensure only; if you have previously held RN licensure in British Columbia, you must apply to reinstate your licence

 Other applications